-NEW YORK (AP) Mets pitcher Matt Harvey will be sidelined for several weeks with a stress injury to the scapula bone in the right shoulder, the latest injury to a career already slowed by Tommy John surgery and a Thoracic Outlet Syndrome operation.
+NEW YORK (AP) Mets pitcher Matt Harvey will be sidelined for several weeks with a stress injury to the scapula bone in the right shoulder, the latest setback to a career already slowed by Tommy John surgery and a Thoracic Outlet Syndrome operation.

-Mets general manager Sandy Alderson said Harvey is expected to go on the DL Friday.
+Mets general manager Sandy Alderson said Harvey was expected to go on the DL Friday.
 The Mets, reticent to be precise with outlooks of injured players, said only that Harvey and Walker are expected to miss ''several weeks.''

 Harvey had a platelet-rich plasma injection at the Hospital for Special Surgery on Thursday, a day after his fastball averaged 91.8 mph against the Chicago Cubs, down from 94-96.5 mph in his previous starts this season, according to Brooks Baseball.